 The Fountain of Eternal Life, Cleveland, Ohio

-Measuring 46 feet from pool surface to the fingers of it’s outstretched right hand, the central sculpture of the monument represents man, swathed in the flames of conflict and strife, arising from a tangled sphere of the world’s prejudices, hatreds and superstitions.
-The reaching figure faces Lake Erie down the considerable length of Mall C, it’s upturned face, arching back, and strenuous lunging grasp seeking eternal peace.
-Additional carvings of granite set within the fountain pool to the four sides of the primary figure represent the various civilizations and cultures of the world.
+Rising tot a total height of 46 feet from pool surface to the fingertips of the central figure's outstretched right hand, the central sculpture of the monument represents man, swathed in the flames of conflict and strife, arising from a tangled sphere of the world’s prejudices, hatreds and superstitions.
+The striving, reaching figure faces Lake Erie down the considerable length of Cleveland's Mall C, it’s upturned face, arching back, and strenuous lunging grasp seeking eternal peace.
+Additional carvings of granite set within the fountain pool to the four sides of the primary figure represent the various civilizations and cultures of the world that engender continued strife and conflict across the ages.

 “The Fountain of Eternal Life” was sculpted by Marshall Fredericks, a graduate of the Cleveland Institute of Art, and was initially dedicated in the late spring of 1964.
 Initially funded by donations from local citizens and civic organizations — and heavily promoted by The Cleveland Press, then Cleveland’s daily afternoon newspaper — the sculpture initially bore the names of several thousand area military personnel who had died in World War II and the Korean War.
 These were etched into bronze panels applied to the granite perimeter of the fountain pool.